 Close the deal or save your strength?

 We faced our slow season in the very first year of running our company.
 It happened between the end of summer and the start of winter.
-Back then, we were highly reliant on generating new sales, but because most of our sales reps left on vacation in August, we didn’t generate enough new business.
+Back then, we were highly reliant on generating new business to business sales leads, but because most of our sales reps left on vacation in August, we didn’t generate enough new business.
 That led to a massive dip.
 We had to do a lot of belt-tightenings to make it to December when most companies finalize their budget and plan out the strategy for next year.
 Since we were operating on a prepayment model, we were able to secure projects for January.
 That December literally saved us.

 Later, our slow season shifted to May.
 Many of our prospects are reluctant to make purchases at the end of spring because this is when their sales drop.
 Nobody wants to invest in projects that won’t show results in the next three months...